Terrorism in Argentina: International terrorism

 According to the CIA's World Factbook, Hezbollah conducted operations in the 1990s and as of April 2018 maintains a limited presence in the country, with the aim of generating political and financial support from the Lebanese diaspora.
 In July 2019, Argentina officially designated Hezbollah as a terrorist organization, freezing its assets and accusing the group of responsibility for the 1992 Israeli embassy bombing and the 1994 AMIA bombing.
 Argentina is the first country in Latin America to designate Hezbollah as a terrorist organization.

+In April 2024, Argentina’s Federal Court of Criminal Cassation ruled that Iran had sponsored and orchestrated the 1992 and 1994 bombings, declaring Iran to be a "terrorist state".
+In July of that year, the office of Argentine president Javier Milei designated Hamas as a terrorist organization and froze the group's financial assets, citing its involvement in the October 7 attacks and its close relationship with Iran.

-Responses and counterterrorism efforts
+Counterterrorism efforts

 Following the two bombings in Buenos Aires, national, regional, and local institutions responsible for emergency response in Argentina sought to improve their planning and preparedness for terrorism-related events.
-The Argentinian Government also introduced legislative measures to help deal with the threat of terrorism.
+The Argentine Government also introduced legislative measures to help deal with the threat of terrorism.

 SIFEM (1996)

-In 1996, the Argentinian Government enacted legislation, which launched the Sistema Federal de Emergencias (SIFEM) or Federal Emergency System under the direction of the president.
+In 1996, the Argentine Government enacted legislation, which launched the Sistema Federal de Emergencias (SIFEM) or Federal Emergency System under the direction of the president.

 Argentina's Anti-Terrorism Law (2007)

-The Argentinian Congress passed Argentina's Anti-Terrorism Law in 2007, focusing on preventing money laundering for financing terror attacks.
+The Argentine Congress passed Argentina's Anti-Terrorism Law in 2007, focusing on preventing money laundering for financing terror attacks.

 Anti-terror legislation (2011)

-On 22 December 2011, the Argentinian Congress approved a package of modifications to existing Argentine law aimed at combating terrorism and financial crime.
+On 22 December 2011, the Argentine Congress approved a package of modifications to existing Argentine law aimed at combating terrorism and financial crime.
 The changes raised concerns with human rights advocates.

+Federal Investigations Department (2025)

+In June 2025, Minister of Security Patricia Bullrich announced the creation of the Federal Investigations Department (Spanish: Departamento Federal de Investigaciones) within the Argentine Federal Police.
+The department is tasked with investigating terrorism as well as drug trafficking, organized crime, and other serious offenses.